nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_Home_Assistant.md

 ### What should be done when an attempt to add the OpenThread Border Router's REST API fails with a 'Failed to connect' error?

-Please add the option "--rest-listen-address 0.0.0.0" when starting otbr-agent or otbr-agent-iwxxx, for example:"
+Add the option "--rest-listen-address 0.0.0.0" when starting otbr-agent or otbr-agent-iwxxx, for example:"

 	$ otbr-agent-iwxxx -I wpan0 -B mlan0 --rest-listen-address 0.0.0.0 spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip5&gpio-int-device=/dev/gpiochip4&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0